ControlThinker: Unveiling Latent Semantics for Controllable Image Generation through Visual Reasoning: Introduction

-To bridge this substantial semantic gap, we identify Multimodal Large Language Models (MLLMs) as a promising solution.
-Compared with text-to-image generation models, MLLMs \citep{shen2025vlm, guo2025deepseek, shu2024llava} excel at parsing dense semantics and performing logical reasoning based on fundamental visual perceptions \citep{deng2025boosting, yang2025r1, zhang2025r1}.
-By introducing the MLLM as a sophisticated interpreter to uncover the latent semantics embedded in control images, the text-to-image generator can overcome the limitations of sparse semantic guidance, thereby enhancing generation quality.
+To bridge this substantial semantic gap, we leverage Multimodal Large Language Models (MLLMs) as a promising solution.
+Compared with controllable generation models, MLLMs \citep{shen2025vlm, guo2025deepseek, shu2024llava} excel at performing logical reasoning based on fundamental visual inputs~\citep{deng2025boosting, yang2025r1, zhang2025r1}.
+By introducing the MLLM as a sophisticated interpreter to uncover the latent semantics embedded in control images and enrich text prompts before generation, the controllable image generator can overcome the limitations of sparse textual semantic guidance, thereby enhancing generation quality.
 However, adapting an MLLM to the realm of controllable image generation is a non-trivial task.
 Unlike natural images, which are rich in color, texture, and contextual cues, control images (e.g., depth/edge maps) are structurally sparse, presenting significant challenges for semantic extraction \citep{huang2024controllable}.
 This discrepancy between control signals and natural images further complicates the faithful generation of the target image.